Welcome to today's edition of the Rush 24-7 podcast.

 Hi, welcome back, folks.

-Nice to have you, Rushlin Ball, America's real anchor man.
+Rushlin Baugh, America's real anchor man.

-Uh excellent role model for the youths of America.
+Excellent role model for the youths of America.

-Another classified leak of a Rumsfeld memo.
+Well, another leak, another classified leak of a Rumsfeld memo.

-This one uh I'm I thought we discussed last week.
+This one, we discussed last week.

-Uh but if it wasn't, there is a well, you know what's interesting, the Washington Post, in reporting on this leak, which occurred in the New York Times, the Washington Post has done a 180.
+The Washington Post, in reporting on this leak, which occurred in the New York Times, the Washington Post has done a 180.

-Now Rumsfeld has gone from GOAT and idiot and incompetent to masterful advisor.
+Now Rumsfeld has gone from goat and idiot and incompetent to masterful advisor.

-They look at his memo of suggestions, say, well, and this thing was written, I guess, the day before the election.
+They look at his memo of suggestions, say, well, this thing was written, I guess, the day before the election.

-Uh and it's it's it's quite interesting.
+And it's quite interesting.

-Uh the drive-by media is invested in our defeat so that they can demonstrate to themselves their power to influence worldwide and national events.
+I can't tell you how frustrating it's getting that the drive-by media is invested in our defeat so that they can demonstrate to themselves their power to influence worldwide and national events.

 And that's exactly what's going on.